GovTechSG/apex-cloud-auth/docs/dev/jwks-endpoint.md

 Below is an example of what a JWKS endpoint looks like.
 Do note that the "d" coordinate is omitted as it will define the private key.

-**It should be noted that signature verification will fail if any of the parameters below are absent (eg. use, kid, alg), or if the JSON format (double-quotes of key-value pairs, as well as curly and square brackets) is not correct.**
+**It should be noted that signature verification will fail if any of the parameters below are absent (eg. use, kid, alg), if the JSON format (double-quotes of key and value pairs, as well as curly and square brackets) is not correct, or "keys" key-value is not in lower-case.**

 ```
 {